signalarun/nodejs-learnings/README.md

      - express.static serves static assets such as HTML files, images, and so on.
      - express.json parses incoming requests with JSON payloads.
 NOTE: Available with Express 4.16.0+
      - express.urlencoded parses incoming requests with URL-encoded payloads.
 NOTE: Available with Express 4.16.0+
+     - Application level middleware app.use
+     - Router level middleware router.use